Marijuana Addiction Self Test

-Anyone who would argue that marijuana is not addictive need only head down to one of the thousands of marijuana anonymous meetings occurring on a daily basis across the nation to learn a new perspective.
+Anyone who would argue that marijuana is not addictive need only head down to one of the thousands of Marijuana Anonymous meetings occurring on a daily basis across the nation to learn a new perspective...

 Are You Addicted to Marijuana?
 Find Out Here

-With such an incredible increase in potency over the last years, marijuana has become a powerfully intoxicating and quite addictive drug.
 Most people can smoke marijuana recreationally and never develop a significant problem; but it is estimated that about one in ten who try marijuana will end up addicted to it; and when you consider how many millions in America smoke the drug, even 10% becomes an alarmingly high number of addicts.

 So do you have a problem with marijuana?
-Here are 12 questions modified from the 12 questions of marijuana anonymous, and if you answer yes to one or more of the following, you may want to reevaluate your relationship with the drug.
+Here are 12 questions modified from the 12 questions of Marijuana Anonymous, and if you answer yes to one or more of the following, you may want to reevaluate your relationship with the drug.

 Are you addicted?